 During all the construction and growth of the system, there has been one constant.
 Our present consulting engineer, James C. Hailey (Jimmy) owner of James C. Hailey, Inc., worked his way through college inspecting some of the first water lines installed by Florence Utility District.
 He later worked for other engineering firms but continued to work for Consolidated Utility District.
 He has been as much a part of Consolidated Utility District as any board member or employee.

 Our Board of Commissioners consists of five members, all of whom are our customers.
 Our Board Members are Mr. John L. Batey Jr., President; Dr. Rosemary Owens, Vice President; Mr. Craig Lynch, Secretary; Mr. Carter Woodruff, and Ms. Lynnisse Roehrich-Patrick.
-Mr. Hassel Smith, III and Mr. Chip Pinion serve as advisory members.
+Mr. Hassel Smith, III, Mr. Chip Pinion, and Mr. Allen Swader serve as advisory members.
 The current attorneys are Mr. Jeff Reed and Mr. Roger Hudson.
 This Board has provided funding so the goals of the originating commissioners can be accomplished.
 The current Board has been aggressive in their actions as evidenced by the new administration building and the implementation of an automated meter reading system.
 To this Board and employees of Consolidated Utility District, Rutherford County owes a great deal of thanks for their service.

 It is our mission and goal to provide safe drinking water to all within the bounds of Consolidated Utility District at the most reasonable cost for our customers.